regaleagle/twitterminer/README.md

 ### Functionality

 Recieves a stream of tweets from Twitters public stream API, parses that data, to pull tag and tweet information, tracks frequency of tag use by minute and, once a minute, puts the distribution data to riak.
-The
+It also processes the list of available tags and the current tag distribution data based on the available realtime data (fudged to a 120:1 ratio to account for sparse data and offset by 20 minutes for best response times when accounting for same 120:1 ratio)

 ### Dependencies